DHILIP201/Movie-Backend-Files/README.md

 8️⃣ UI Update:
 The Vanilla JS receives the JSON response and dynamically updates the HTML Document Object Model (DOM)—rendering the movie cards, displaying the 3-dot comment menus, or flashing a success toast notification!

-Reviews: Stores media IDs, content, and ratings, mapping dynamically to user IDs for secure deletion.

-UserWishlists: Stores arrays of saved media objects tied securely to a specific user session.

-Engineered with precision by Mutex.